Appalachian Development Highway System

 In 1964, the President's Appalachian Regional Commission (PARC) reported to Congress that economic growth in Appalachia would not be possible until the Region's isolation had been overcome.
 Because the cost of building highways through Appalachia's mountainous terrain was high, the Region had never been served by adequate roads.
 Its network of narrow, winding, two-lane roads, snaking through narrow stream valleys or over mountaintops, was slow to drive, unsafe, and in many places worn out.
 The nation's interstate highway system had largely bypassed the Appalachian Region, going through or around the Region's rugged terrain as cost-effectively as possible.

 The ADHS is currently authorized at 3,090 miles.
-By the end of FY 2012, 2,494.3 miles—81 percent of the miles authorized—were complete, and 238.7 miles were under construction.
+At the end of FY 2016, 90.4 percent of the miles authorized were complete or under construction.
 Many of the remaining miles will be among the most expensive to build.
 Completion of the ADHS remains a top priority for ARC.

 Appalachian Development Highway System Pages

 Appalachian Development Highway System ReportsADHS Status Report, as of September 30, 2016 (PDF: 8.8 MB)

 Executive Summary: ADHS 2012 Cost-to-Complete Report (PDF: 1.3 MB)